 Let us dig a bit deeper to understand the relevant points of contention.

 The major reason behind the difference in calories is the increased water content in the cooked oatmeal.
-You just need a 1/2 cup of dry oatmeal to make 1 cup of cooked oats.
+You just need a 1/2 cup of dry oatmeal to make slightly more than 1 cup of cooked oats.

 1 cup of cooked oatmeal contains 5.9 grams of proteins and 166 calories.
 It also comprises 4 grams of fiber, 3.6 grams of fat, and 28.1 grams of carbohydrates.